Jemoka/blag/content/posts/KBhnus_eng401_film_analysis.md

 ### Interview {#interview}

--   "They love each other" Extreme closeup of John and Ben
+-   "They love each other" Extreme closeup of Othello and Iago
 -   Cassio's character is very indirect: uncomportable angles